lucylow/oraichain-ai-defi-cook-off/README.md

-# OpenDoor AI : Web2 to Web3
+# OpenDoor AI: Bridging Web2 to Web3 with Oraichain

 #### AI-Powered Home Base for Web2 on Oraichain's App Chain